Mitsubishi Outlander PHEV Commercial practicality & boot space

 Mitsubishi Outlander PHEV Commercial interior space, storage & comfort

 Front space is exactly the same as in the Outlander PHEV SUV.
 That means decent room for two, although the mesh bulkhead behind the front seats does mean the they can’t slide or recline as far back as they can in the SUV.

 With an identical layout for the dashboard and doors, there’s the same glovebox, cup-holders and door bins as you’ll find in the SUV, too, so the Outlander PHEV Commercial is reasonably practical, even though it’s only a two-seater.
 The only real difference you’ll notice is the aforementioned bulkhead behind you, as well as the restricted vision afforded by the blanked-out windows.

 The Outlander PHEV Commercial load area offers 1,341 litres of space to the window line, while the maximum capacity to the roof is 2,068 litres.
-The old 2.0-litre model had a payload of 495kg, which is around 200kg less than that of the pure-electric Nissan e-NV200 and Renault Kangoo Z.E. vans.
+Mitsubishi says the flat load area measures 1.65m in length, with a width of one metre at the narrowest point between the wheel arches.
+The new 2.4-litre model can carry a payload of 500kg, which is around 200kg less than that of the pure-electric Nissan e-NV200 and Renault Kangoo Z.E. vans.

 The Outlander has a rubber floor which can be trimmed with carpet if requested, while the inside of the rear windows have been treated to a textile finish, too, so cargo inside can’t damage the blanked-off windows.

 In This Review

 - 1VerdictThe Mitsubishi Outlander PHEV Commercial is a unique vehicle, but doesn’t get the same tax benefits as the passenger model

 - 2Range, MPG, CO2 & chargingThe Mitsubishi Outlander PHEV Commercial delivers the same low running costs as the SUV